GORA Residential Complex

 About the project

-GORA is a multi-functional complex that extends into two parts - a residential unit and an office building.
-It skillfully combines sustainability, nature, tranquility, high comfort of living, and inspiring views of Vitosha mountain.
-The architectural project is based on contemporary design, materials, and technologies.
-GORA is not only a residential complex but a completely balanced, innovative architectural product.
-As early as the conceptual phase, a decision was made to disconnect the investment project from the overbuilding trends as much as possible and to strive for quality, comfort, and sustainability in the first place instead.
+The complex skillfully brings together sustainability, nature, tranquility, high living comfort, and inspiring views towards Vitosha Mountain.
+The architectural concept is based on contemporary design, advanced materials, and modern technologies.
+GORA is not merely a residential development, but a fully balanced and innovative architectural product.
+From the earliest conceptual phase, the vision for the investment project intentionally moved away from the prevailing trends of overdevelopment, placing quality, comfort, and sustainability at the forefront.

-GORA is one of the first ambitious projects in the neighborhood.
-It combines a multitude of low-rise residential units, 3 to 6 floors high, pulling into the more intimate part of the plot, and a high-tech office building, welcoming visitors to the complex from Filip Kutev Street.
-The main concept for the project is that the complex can provide its residents and visitors with tranquility and unity with nature in the dynamic city life.
+GORA is among the first ambitious developments in the neighborhood.
+It brings together a cluster of low-rise residential buildings ranging from 3 to 6 storeys, positioned in the more secluded section of the plot, and a high-tech office building that greets visitors to the complex from Filip Kutev Street.
+The core concept behind the project is to provide residents and visitors with a sense of tranquility and unity with nature amidst the dynamics of city life.

-That is exactly why 25% of the territory of the entire complex is allocated for a park that exists in symbiosis with the new buildings.
-Over 400 trees have been planted in it, which will eventually turn the complex into a real urban forest.
-Thanks to the specific sustainable way of planning at every stage, the complex has been awarded a platinum LEED certificate for sustainable development, as well as with a special prize in the category "Buildings with elements of "green" architecture and innovation" in the competition "Building of the Year 2020".
+This is precisely why 25% of the entire site is dedicated to a park that exists in symbiosis with the new buildings.
+More than 400 trees have been planted, and over time they will transform the development into a true urban forest.
+Thanks to the precise and sustainable design approach applied at every stage, the project received a special distinction in the category “Buildings with Elements of Green Architecture and Innovation” at the “Building of the Year 2020” awards.

-The warmth of wood and the coolness of stone are intertwined in the facade, which adheres to the concept of connection with nature through the choice of natural materials.
-This idea is also used for the interior areas, where wood plays a central role in the final look.
+Warm wood and cool stone intertwine in the façade design of the residential buildings, reinforcing the project’s concept of closeness to nature through the use of natural materials.
+This idea is carried into the interior spaces, where wood plays a central role in the final visual expression.

 Read more